The Historic Motoring Awards 2021 are now open for entry. The deadline for entries is Tuesday 31st August.

 Previous winners from the Historic Motoring Awards can be found here.

-We're pleased to announce the return of both the Concours Event of the Year and Motoring Event of the Year categories in 2021.
+We're pleased to announce the return of both the Concours Event of the Year, Motorsport Event of the Year and Motoring Event of the Year categories in 2021.
 We will be monitoring the situation across the world, and will review the validity of the categories as the year progresses.
-These categories will stay open until the end of September to allow as many events to take place as possible.

 2021 Car of the Year

 Every year historic cars come into the public eye for all sorts of reasons.
 They might feature in a hugely successful film, or have played a role in a major public event.
 They might have been used to raise significant sums for charity, or have achieved some other form of national or international recognition.
 They might have emerged from decades in hiding, bringing their fascinating and unique histories into the spotlight with them.
 All of these are great reasons why a car could be a contender for the Historic Motoring Awards 2021 Car of the Year, and we want your suggestions for cars that should be considered for the ultimate accolade.

 Nominations for this category close at the same time as all others, but once those nominations close, a shortlist will be published on this page, and you will then be able to vote for your preferred entry.
 Uniquely, this category is decided by public vote, so nominate now and don’t forget to come back to see the finalists and cast a vote for your favourite.